 - Using a heart rate monitor.
 These are available to buy on the high street, from chemists and from some large supermarkets.

 You can work out an average heart rate by measuring your BPM multiple times, adding them together, and then dividing by the number of times you’ve measured it.

 Whichever method you use:

-Measure your pulse when you’ve just woken up to find out your average heart rate at rest.
+- Measure your pulse when you’ve just woken up to find out your average resting heart rate.

 - Repeat after you’ve done at least ten minutes of aerobic exercise – that is, anything that increases your heart rate and breathing – to see the upper range of your heart rate, which can then be compared to your target.

 Exercise is key to maintaining a healthy heart.
 The British Heart Foundation recommends 150 minutes of moderate intensity exercise every week.
 Moderate exercise can include brisk walking, jogging, cycling and dancing.